 These are just some of the questions that surface as you begin to prepare for an interview.
-The answers you provide to a reporter may be available for dozens, hundreds, thousands and sometimes millions of people to watch, listen or read.
+The answers you provide to a reporter may be available for dozens, hundreds, thousands, and sometimes millions of people to watch, listen, or read.

-During the presentation, Karolyn shared her experience and key tips on how to practice, research, and plan for media interviews.
+During the media training workshop, Karolyn shared her experience and key tips on how to practice, research, and plan for media interviews.
 She encouraged the room to engage in collaborative conversations while leaving ample opportunity for attendees to ask questions.
 Before closing, the program allowed time for one entrepreneur in attendance to participate in a mock television interview.
 This gave the group the opportunity to provide feedback on some of the new skills they learned.

 In the initial interview, Karolyn portrayed an overly kind and warm reporter.
 This established a feeling of comfort with the volunteer, who felt able to speak freely about the good news associated with his business.
 Immediately after, Karolyn shifted gears to test the volunteer’s interview skills in a hostile situation.
 She presumed the role of a heavy-hitting reporter whose sole objective was to make the volunteer feel the heat.
 At the end of each segment, attendees were able to give feedback on what they felt went well, and what needed improvement.